 If the AP detects that the TXOP given in the HCCA TXOP Advertisement frame is in conflict with an existing accepted HCCA TXOP and this AP is not itself in the process of processing an ADDTS request, it shall send a (Protected) HCCA TXOP Response frame with the status field set to <ANA> (“The TS schedule conflicts with an existing schedule; an alternative schedule is provided”) and the Alternate Schedule field set to a period of time that does not conflict with any currently accepted HCCA TXOPs and the Avoidance Request field absent.
-The duration sub-field of the Alternate Schedule field should be greater than or equal to the duration sub-field of the schedule field in the (Protected) HCCA TXOP Advertisement frame.
-The duration sub-field of the Alternate Schedule field may be less than the duration sub-field of the schedule field in the (Protected) HCCA TXOP Advertisement frame, when there is an insufficient period of time that does not conflict with currently accepted HCCA TXOPs.
+The duration sub-field of the Alternate Schedule field should be greater than or equal to the duration sub-field of the Pending TXOP Reservations field in the (Protected) HCCA TXOP Advertisement frame.
+The duration sub-field of the Alternate Schedule field may be less than the duration sub-field of the Pending TXOP Reservations field in the (Protected) HCCA TXOP Advertisement frame, when there is an insufficient period of time that does not conflict with currently accepted HCCA TXOPs.

 If the AP detects that the TXOP given in the (Protected) HCCA TXOP Advertisement frame is in conflict with an in-progress ADDTS request for a HCCA TXOP for which HCCA TXOP Response frames have not been received, it shall send a (Protected)HCCA TXOP Response frame with the status field set to <ANA> (“The TS schedule conflicts with an existing schedule; an alternative schedule is provided”) with the Alternate Schedule and Avoidance Request fields set according to the following rules: